-This article is an in-depth write-up on Grafana – An open-source tool for running analytics & monitoring our systems online.
-It contains answers to all our questions about it such as What is it?
+This article is an in-depth write-up on Grafana – An open-source tool for running analytics and monitoring our systems online.
+It contains answers to all our questions about it such as what is it?
 Why use it?
 Can I deploy it on-prem?
-Are there any companies using it already?
-How popular is it?
+How popular is it? etc.

-Also, I’ll share a bit of my industry experience with the tool.
+I’ll also share a bit of my experience with the tool.

 Let’s get started.

 For a complete list of similar articles on distributed systems and real-world architectures, here you go